Why 340B Covered Entities Need Swift Action on Contract Pharmacies

-These days, it seems like we need the help of a professional juggler to keep up with the developments in the various legal cases surrounding the 340B drug discount program.
+These days, it seems like we need the help of a professional juggler to keep up with the developments in the various legal cases surrounding the 340B compliance & legislation.

 340B providers were first up to bat, filing three separate suits against the U.S. Health and Services (HHS) Department in an effort to force the government to take action against drug manufacturers that are refusing to provide 340B discounts at contract pharmacies dispensing medicationson behalf of covered entities.

 Since then, drug manufacturers and their trade group, PhRMA, have filed five different suits that either challenge the Health Resources and Services Administration’s (HRSA) Administrative Dispute Resolution (ADR) process, the advisory opinion published by the HHS General Counsel in December, or both.